 How many tour operators derive their core business from ecotourism?

-The answer is, less than 2% of the 4,794 travel and tour companies currently registered with the Tourism, Arts and Culture Ministry.
+THE answer is less than 2% among the 4,794 travel and tour companies currently registered with the Tourism, Arts and Culture Ministry.

 If so, should the Malaysia Tourism Promotion Board, or Tourism Malaysia for short, continue to promote ecotourism overseas?
-The answer is a resounding yes!
+The answer is a resounding yes.

 This is because ecotourism is closely associated with the natural environment and hospitable weather.

 A good indicator is the amount of land still under tropical forest cover.

-At a forum on forests at the United Nations Headquarters in May this year, Malaysia reported that 55.31% or 18.27 million hectares of its total land area is under forest cover.
+At a forum on forests at the United Nations headquarters in May this year, Malaysia reported that 55.31% or 18.27 million hectares of its total land area is under forest cover.

 At times, we may complain about our hot and humid weather.

-But these pale in comparison with the biting cold in winter of some countries where one could die of hypothermia when immersed in icy cold water.
+But these pale in comparison with the biting cold of winter in some countries where one could die of hypothermia when immersed in icy cold water.

-Thankfully, the waters around our shores are relatively warm throughout the year and foreign visitors have no qualms plunging into the sea for swimming or diving or indulging in beach activities.
+Thankfully, the waters around our shores are relatively warm throughout the year and foreign visitors have no qualms about plunging into the sea for a swim, or diving, or to indulge in beach activities.

-Except for more rain during certain periods of the year with some gusts of strong wind, and occasional mild tremors, we are free of devastating typhoons, earthquakes and volcanoes.
+Except for more rain during certain periods of the year, with some gusts of strong wind and occasional mild tremors, we are free of devastating typhoons, earthquakes and volcanoes.

-As such, our kind weather, sandy beaches and tropical rainforests have drawn an average of 26 million foreigners a year from 2012 to 2019, and they thoroughly enjoyed our hospitality, facilities and amenities.
+As such, our kind weather, sandy beaches and tropical rainforests have drawn an average of 26 million foreigners a year from 2012 to 2019, who have thoroughly enjoyed our hospitality, facilities and amenities.

-In 2019, the main activities of foreign tourists were shopping (91.2%), sightseeing in cities (90.9%), visiting historical sites (31.9%), museums (27.8%), islands and beaches (26.9%), theme parks (24.9%), entertainment and night life (23.4%) and swimming (22%).
+In 2019, the main activities of foreign tourists were shopping (91.2%), sightseeing in cities (90.9%), visiting historical sites (31.9%), museums (27.8%), islands and beaches (26.9%), theme parks (24.9%), entertainment and nightlife (23.4%) and swimming (22%).

-As for islands, visitors could easily go by themselves, while some were brought there by tour operators.
-As for beaches, they are usually within walking distance and most guests prefer to swim safely in the hotel pool than the open sea, as swimmers could easily be swept far away from shore by rip currents.
+As for islands, visitors could easily go there by themselves while some were brought there by tour operators.

+As for beaches, they are usually within walking distance and most guests prefer to swim safely in the hotel pool than the open sea, as swimmers could easily be swept away from shore by rip currents.

-The main activity for which leisure tourists need the service of tour operators is visiting the many national parks, and may include exploration of caves, where visitors may not just enter and exit as they like.
+The main activity that leisure tourists need the service of tour operators is visiting the many national parks which may include exploration of caves, where visitors cannot just enter and exit as they like.